SalishSeaCast/SalishSeaCmd/docs/subcommands.rst

 .. _Universally Unique Identifier: https://en.wikipedia.org/wiki/Universally_unique_identifier

-If the :command:`salishsea prepare` command prints an error message, you can get a Python traceback containing more information about the error by re-running the command with the :kbd:`--debug` flag.
+If the :command:`prepare` sub-command prints an error message, you can get a Python traceback containing more information about the error by re-running the command with the :kbd:`--debug` flag.